×

 • Borckum 1462/1527

-It was in 1834 when the first holidaymakers came to the island.
-A fateful moment in Borkum's history in the best sense of the word.
+It was in 1834 that the first holidaymakers arrived on the island.
+A fateful moment in the most positive sense in Borkums story.
 In 1844, the doctor Dr. Ripking founded a kind of tourist association, which provided the first bathing facilities.

-Bathers were first registered in 1850: there were 252 people.
-But just seven years later, in 1857, the island had 600 guests and by 1865 there were already an impressive 1024.
-The trend was rising: by 1900 the number of bathers had increased to 16474 people and continued to rise steadily from then on.
-Even famous personalities, such as the draftsman Wilhelm Busch, swore by the enchanting island nature and the healing climate of Borkum.
-In 2023, 302.100 island holidaymakers visited the island of Borkum.
+Bathers were first registered in 1850: 252 people.
+But just seven years later, in 1857, the island counted 600 guests, and by 1865, the number had risen to a proud 1024.
+The trend continued: By 1900, the number of bathers had risen to 16474 and continued to grow steadily from then on.
+Even famous figures, such as the illustrator Wilhelm Busch, swore by the island's enchanting nature and healing climate.
+Borkums.
+In 2023, 302.100 island holidaymakers visited the island Borkum.

 Editor's tip:

-The Dykhus Local History Museum – Whale watching with a difference: In the “Dykhus” you can look directly into the skeleton of the gigantic marine mammal – and also experience the eventful history of Borkum from an unusual perspective: namely impressively close up.
+The Dykhus Local History Museum – Whale watching with a difference: In the “Dykhus” you can look directly into the skeleton of the gigantic marine mammal – and also experience the eventful history Borkums from an unusual perspective: impressively close.

 Contact: